Burundi: Kingdom of Burundi

 In the mid-18th century, the Tutsi royalty consolidated authority over land, production, and distribution with the development of the ubugabire—a patron-client relationship in which the populace received royal protection in exchange for tribute and land tenure.
 By this time, the royal court was made up of the Tutsi-Banyaruguru.
 They had higher social status than other pastoralists such as the Tutsi-Hima.
-In the lower levels of this society were generally Hutu people, and at the very bottom of the pyramid were the Twa.
+Lower levels of society consisted generally of Hutu people, with Twa at the bottom.
 The system had some fluidity, however.
 Some Hutu people belonged to the nobility and in this way also had a say in the functioning of the state.

 The classification of Hutu or Tutsi was not merely based on ethnic criteria alone.
-Hutu farmers that managed to acquire wealth and livestock were regularly granted the higher social status of Tutsi, some even made it to become close advisors of the Ganwa.
+Hutu farmers that managed to acquire wealth and livestock were regularly granted the higher social status of Tutsi, some even became close advisors of the ganwa.
 On the other hand, there are also reports of Tutsi that lost all their cattle and subsequently lost their higher status and were called Hutu.
 Thus, the distinction between Hutu and Tutsi was also a socio-cultural concept, instead of a purely ethnic one.
-There were also many reports of marriages between Hutu and Tutsi people.
+There were many reports of marriages between Hutu and Tutsi people.
 In general, regional ties and power struggles played a far more determining role in Burundi's politics than ethnicity.